immcantation/shazam/docs/topics/createSubstitutionMatrix.md

 :   data.frame containing sequence data.

 model
 :   type of model to create.
-The default model, "S", builds a model by counting only silent mutations. `model="S"` should be used for data that includes functional sequences.
+The default model, "s", builds a model by counting only silent mutations. `model="s"` should be used for data that includes functional sequences.
-Setting `model="RS"` creates a model by counting both replacement and silent mutations and may be used on fully non-functional sequence data sets.
+Setting `model="rs"` creates a model by counting both replacement and silent mutations and may be used on fully non-functional sequence data sets.